-Reason: All building work is carried out in accordance with relevant construction standards.
+Reason: To ensure al building work is carried out in accordance with relevant construction standards.

 Construction within Boundaries

 The development including but not limited to footings, walls, roof barges and guttering must be constructed wholly within the boundary of the premises.
 No portion of the proposed structure shall encroach onto the adjoining properties.
 Gates must be installed so they do not open onto any footpath or adjoining land.